Loyola University Chicago Transforms Donor Database With Smartsheet

 A Shift in Culture

-“Smartsheet has had a huge impact on my team, helping us streamline our work and track requests,” said Hughes.
+“Smartsheet has had a huge impact on my team, helping us streamline our work and track requests,” says Hughes.
 “While you can’t always see our work, my team is always booked solid.
 Now I’m able to use the Calendar view of our schedules to communicate with other departments.
 Their response?
 ‘We had no idea you were this busy.’
 Now, our two week guideline for requests is understood – and respected.
 It’s exciting to see the positive effect that increase in respect has on my team.”

 Given this success, Hughes and leaders from other departments at Loyola are exploring new ways to use Smartsheet throughout the university.

 All new Loyola employees are oriented, trained and have goals identified for their professional development.
 This process, and all associated paperwork, is now streamlined in Smartsheet.
 With one centralized location online, redundancies are eliminated when an employee transfers from one department to the next.

-- Event Planning: The event planning committee now uses Smartsheet to plan and track everything for their holiday events and dinners.
+The event planning committee now uses Smartsheet to plan and track everything for their holiday events and dinners.
 'Who’s bringing what?' is now clear.